Authored by the expert who managed and guided the team behind the Poland Property Pack

 Which neighborhoods in Warsaw with lots of problems I should avoid and why?

-- Outer Tarchomin edges (Białołęka): being "one more bus away" from good transit raises vacancy risk
+- Far outer Tarchomin edges (Bialoleka): being "one more bus ride" from the nearest rail or metro station raises vacancy risk significantly.

 Buying a property in the wrong neighborhood is one of the mistakes we cover in our list of risks and pitfalls people face when buying property in Warsaw.